-The possession of this certificate entitles the holder to enter upon all lands of the Crown, and upon any other lands on which the right to so enter is not specially reserved, for the purpose of prospecting for minerals, locating claims, and mining.
+The possession of this certificate entitles the holder to enter upon all lands of the Crown and upon any other lands on which the right to so enter is not specially reserved, for the purpose of prospecting for minerals, locating claims, and mining.

-Under the "Placer-mining Act," a free miner may locate one placer claim or leasehold in his own name and one placer claim or leasehold for each of two free miners for whom he acts as agent, on any separate creek, river-bed, bar or dry diggings.
-Other placer claims or leaseholds may be acquired by purchase.
+A free miner shall not be entitled to locate or record, in any period of twelve consecutive months, more than one placer claim or leasehold in his own name, and one placer claim or leasehold for each of three free miners for whom he acts as agent, on any separate creek, river-bed, bar, or dry diggings.

-In the event of a free miner allowing his certificate to lapse, his mining property (if not Crown-granted) reverts to the Crown (subject to the conditions set out in the next succeeding paragraph), but where other free miners are interested as partners or co-owners the interest of the defaulter becomes vested in the continuing co-owners or partners pro rata, according to their interests.
+In the event of a free miner allowing his certificate to lapse, his mining-property (if not Crown-granted) reverts to the Crown (subject to the conditions set out in the next succeeding paragraph), but where other free miners are interested as partners or co-owners the interest of the defaulter becomes vested in the continuing co-owners or partners pro rata, according to their interests.